Skip to Content

 The Yotsutsuji intersection is also the point where most people turn back.
 Beyond this point, it’s a peaceful, beautiful Kyoto hike.
 Well, at least it might be peaceful… our baby decided to throw a tantrum near the top of the hike.

 A nice woman from a nearby teashop invited us in and it cheered him right up!
-This is typical of the hospitality the Japanese people offered our kids ones throughout our family vacation in Japan…
+This is typical of the hospitality the Japanese people offered our kids throughout our family vacation in Japan.

-A family enjoys the culture along the Fushimi Inari hike
+A family enjoys the Japanese culture during a visit to the Fushimi Inari Temple, in Kyoto.

 After completing the Fushimi Inari hike, we were shocked at how busy it was getting.
 We’re glad we arrived so early!